 Go in the menu "Tools" and click on the button named "Measure sound speed".
 The velocimeter opens a new panel in which you must enter an expected sound speed value and the reference distance Dmes.
 The expected sound speed value helps UDOP software to find a correct set of measuring parameters.
-If the entered expected value is to far away from the real value, UDOP software will not be able to find a correct set of parameters and therefore no sound speed measurement will be possible.
+If the entered expected value is to far away from the real value, UDOP software will not be able to find automatically a correct set of parameters.
+In such a case the user must use the manual mode.

-The parameters are selected in order to have a clear echo coming from the reflector.
+The parameters must be selected in order to have a clear echo coming from the reflector.
 UDOP adapts the parameters in order to achieve this task.
-If you prefer to select by your self the parameter, you can by-pass the calibration procedure and keep the current set of parameters.
+If you prefer to select by your self the parameters, you can by-pass the calibration procedure and keep the current set of parameters.
 To do this click on the button named "Here".
 If you would like that UDOP select the parameters for you click the button "Continue".